 This is the trap that most people who find themselves in debt fall into.
 You take a simple purchase and put it on your credit card.
 Maybe you even have the intention of paying off the balance in full at the end of the month, but if that doesn’t happen, don’t worry.
 The credit card companies make it incredibly easy to keep the payment affordable and only require to make a minimum payment each month to stay current.
 That can certainly help your cash flow situation out, but it’s doing far more damage than you might imagine.
 Credit cards aren’t evil, but it’s the minimum payments that are evil.

-Minimum payments are really bad because it keeps your credit utilization ratio high, which significantly impacts your credit score.
-To see how it is affecting you, be sure to check your FICO score online.
+Minimum payments are really bad because it keeps your credit utilization ratio high, which significantly impacts your credit score, see more on what is a good credit score here.
+To see how it is affecting you, be sure to check out my Credit Karma review and sign up for a free account.

 Understanding How Minimum Payments Are Calculated